melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

   +  This was a line-transect survey designed to estimate cowcod abundance in 2002 conducted from a submersible inside the CCAs.
 Originally, only cowcod were enumerated from the video footage.
 Over the last few years, the SWFSC has re-analyzed the video footage to enumerate other rockfish species.
     + The SWFSC Fishery Resource Division (FRD) conducted a survey of potential cowcod habitat between Point Conception and the U.S. – Mexico border from October through December of 2012 [@Stierhoff2013].
-    +  SWFSC staff are submitting proposals to conduct an additional submirsible survey in the southern California Bight
+    +  SWFSC staff are submitting proposals to conduct an additional submersible survey in the southern California Bight
     + CDFW ROV survey data